leandroaebi/Aktienmarket/README.md

-# Aktienmarket
+# Aktien
-Tauche in die Welt der Aktien ein und lerne die wichtigsten Themen kennen.
+A website for Modul293